One of the questions people ask the most is if they should pay down debt or save?

 Not only are you cutting your tax bill but also you are setting yourself up for the future.
-When you invest in the market, you have the opportunity to capitalize on compounding interest.
+When you invest in the market using a service like Fisher Investments, you have the opportunity to capitalize on compounding interest.
 In my opinion, compound interest is pure magic!
 Now some people may question whether you should take on risk when you have a debt to pay off.

 What if the market falls when you are paying down debt, wouldn’t that money have been better allocated to paying down debt?
 It’s a reasonable question; however, not everything is so black and white; there are safe investments that you can contribute your retirement funds towards such as fixed indexed annuities.

 Sure, you won’t get all the market gains, but the money is safe, and you can take advantage of tax breaks without betting the farm.
 Not funding your retirement accounts could also increase your health insurance costs.
 If you purchase your insurance through the Marketplace, they base your premium on your taxable income.
 If you are contributing to retirement accounts, you have the potential to lower your taxable income as well as your premium for health care.
 See: Hacking The ACA.